sconklin/hsvinfo/info.md

 Mariott: 5 Tranquility Base, Huntsville, AL, 35805

 Drury: 93 Wynn Drive NW, Huntsville, AL 35805

+## Amateur Radio Repeaters

+The [North Alabama Repeater Association](http://n4hsv.net/) maintains [a number of repeaters](http://n4hsv.net/repeaters.html), and they are all open to anyone for use.
+You can almost always find someone on the 146.940 (PL 100.0, -600K offset) repeater, and it's a great place to ask for directions.
+During Emergencies (including severe weather events), the emergency net is active on 146.940, and the weather spotter net is active on 147.220 (PL 136.5, +600K).

 ## Things to do before or after the conference (come early and stay late!)